-Where a pupil's name is to be removed from the school admissions register because of a permanent exclusion, the school will make a return to the LA.
+Where a student's name is to be removed from the school admissions register because of a permanent exclusion, the school will make a return to the LA.
 The return will include:

-- The pupil's full name - The full name and address of any parent with whom the pupil normally resides - At least 1 telephone number at which any parent with whom the pupil normally resides can be contacted in an emergency - The grounds upon which their name is to be deleted from the admissions register (i.e., permanent exclusion)
+- The student's full name - The full name and address of any parent with whom the student normally resides - At least 1 telephone number at which any parent with whom the student normally resides can be contacted in an emergency

-- Details of the new school the pupil will attend, including the name of that school and the first date when the pupil attended or is due to attend there, if the parents have told the school the pupil is moving to another school - Details of the pupil's new address, including the new address, the name of the parent(s) the pupil is going to live there with, and the date when the pupil is going to start living there, if the parents have informed the school that the pupil is moving house
+- The grounds upon which their name is to be deleted from the admissions register (i.e., permanent exclusion) - Details of the new school the student will attend, including the name of that school and the first date when the student attended or is due to attend there, if the parents have told the school the student is moving to another school - Details of the student's new address, including the new address, the name of the parent(s) the student is going to live there with, and the date when the student is going to start living there, if the parents have informed the school that the student is moving house

-This return must be made as soon as the grounds for removal is met and no later than the removal of the pupil's name.
+This return must be made as soon as the grounds for removal is met and no later than the removal of the student's name.